Family Floer program and non-archimedean SYZ mirror construction: structures in Lagrangian Floer theory

-\begin{itemize} \item[-] it is a q.c.dR (Definition \ref{quantum-correction-defn}); \item[-] it is fully unital and strictly unital with the constant-one $\one$ as a unit (Definition \ref{unit-defn} \& \ref{full_unitality-defn}); \item[-] it satsifies the divisor axiom (Definition \ref{DivisorAxiom-defn}); \item[-] if a $\partial_i P$-pseudo-isotopy $\check \M^{\partial_i P}$ is already obtained like this for all $i$, then we may further assume $\check\M^P$ restricts to $\check \M^{\partial_i P}$ for each $i$. \end{itemize} If the family $\mJ$ is contained in $\mathfrak J(X,L,\omega)$, we can require $(\OL_P, \check \M^P)\in\Obj\UD$.
+\begin{thm} Given a smooth family $\mathbf J=\{J_t\mid t\in P\}$ in $\mathfrak J(X,\omega)$, there exists a $P$-pseudo-isotopy $(\OL_P, \check \M^P)\in \Obj \tilde{\UD}$, obtained by a $P$-parameterized tree-like K-system on $\mathbb M(\mJ)$, such that (i) it is a q.c.dR; (Definition \ref{quantum-correction-defn}); (ii) it is fully unital and strictly unital with the constant-one $\one$ as a unit (Definition \ref{unit-defn}); (iii) it satisfies the divisor axiom (Definition \ref{DivisorAxiom-defn}); (iv) if a $\partial_i P$-pseudo-isotopy $\check \M^{\partial_i P}$ is already obtained like this for all $i$, then we may further assume $\check\M^P$ restricts to $\check \M^{\partial_i P}$ for each $i$ (Definition \ref{restriction_pseudo_isotopy_defn}).
+If the family $\mJ$ is contained in $\mathfrak J(X,L,\omega)$, we can require $(\OL_P, \check \M^P)\in\Obj\UD$.
 Moreover, if $\mJ=(J_t)$ is a constant family, we can require $\check \M^P$ to be a trivial $P$-pseudo-isotopy\footnote{We cannot say it \textit{must} be a trivial pseudo-isotopy, because it also depends on a choice of `virtual fundamental chain' on the moduli spaces and one can wildly make the choice.}. \end{thm}